 To guard against enemy attack and to quell disturbances inside the prison, earthen forts equipped with artillery were constructed at points along the perimeter of the stockade and interconnected by a line of palisades.
 The principal work, known as the “Star Fort,” stood at the southwest corner of the prison.

-Other structures were built adjacent to the stockade which included a bakery, a cookhouse, and two stockaded hospitals.
-The post commander in charge of the overall administration of Andersonville during the summer of 1864 was General John H. Winder, former provost marshal and supervisor of Confederate prisons in Richmond.
+Other structures were built adjacent to the stockade, including a bakery, a cookhouse, and two stockaded hospitals.
+The post commander in charge of the overall administration of Andersonville during the summer of 1864 was General John H. Winder, former provost marshal, and supervisor of Confederate prisons in Richmond.
 The prison commandant responsible for maintaining order and discipline was Swiss-born Captain Henry Wirz.

 The guard force consisted of several Confederate regular regiments, who were, for the most part, made up of undisciplined older men and boys recently called into service.
 These guards were generally held in low esteem by both the prisoners and prison authorities.
 Both Wirz and Winder wanted to replace them with more seasoned troops, but their efforts were unsuccessful, as all combat-ready units were needed to oppose General William T. Sherman‘s Federal columns advancing southward through northern Georgia toward Atlanta.

-The first contingent of prisoners, which included 500 men, arrived at the camp on February 27, 1864, before the prison was completed.
+The first contingent of prisoners, including 500 men, arrived at the camp on February 27, 1864, before the prison.
 In the weeks and months that followed, others arrived at the rate of about 400 per day.
-These included not only the Federals removed from prisons in and around Richmond but also soldiers captured on the battlefields of Virginia and Georgia, as well as prisoners transferred from Confederate camps in Florida and Alabama.
+These included not only the Federals removed from prisons in and around Richmond but also soldiers captured on the battlefields of Virginia and Georgia and prisoners transferred from Confederate camps in Florida and Alabama.